-Residents are being invited to comment on a proposal to designate new conservation areas in Beckingham and Silk Willoughby.
+Residents are being invited to comment on a Conservation Area review for Waddington.

-As part of a rolling programme of prioritised conservation area reviews and designations, Council officers have prepared a draft conservation area appraisal and management plan for Beckingham and Silk Willoughby, with proposals to designate and adopt a new conservation area and management plan.
+As part of a rolling programme of prioritised conservation area reviews, Council officers have prepared a draft conservation area appraisal and management plan for Waddington, with proposals to make some changes to the conservation area’s boundary.

-The consultation on the proposed conservation area appraisals and management plans, which begins on 25 March 2019, proposes new boundary areas and includes a description of individual character areas and features that are of special interest, and once adopted will be used to develop a more robust framework for planning decision making.
+The consultation on the proposed conservation area appraisals and management plan for Waddington, which begins on 17th February 2020, proposes revisions to the boundary areas and includes a description of individual character areas and features that are of special interest, and once adopted will be used to develop a robust framework for planning decision making.

 The Council will consider all responses before making a final decision on whether to adopt the appraisal and management plan as drafted, or whether to make any further amendments.